collective/collective.geo.bundle/docs/corepackages.rst

 ^^^^^^^^^^^^^^^^

-collective.geo.settings defines a field type 'Coordinate' useful to store coordinate values in Zope Interface and use it in forms.
+collective.geo.settings defines a field type 'Coordinate' useful to define a coordinate attribute in Zope Interface and use it in forms.

 You can define an interface in this way: